 Senate Bill No. 238

-A BILL to amend article five, chapter four of the code of West
+A BILL to amend and reenact §51-2-2 of the Code of West Virginia,

 Be it enacted by the Legislature of West Virginia: